MicrosoftDocs/entra-docs/docs/identity/authentication/howto-authentication-passwordless-phone.md

 1. Choose **Approve**.
 1. Provide their PIN or biometric.

-## Multiple accounts on iOS
+## Multiple accounts

-You can enable passwordless phone sign-in for multiple accounts in Microsoft Authenticator on any supported iOS device.
-Consultants, students, and others with multiple accounts in Microsoft Entra ID can add each account to Microsoft Authenticator and use passwordless phone sign-in for all of them from the same iOS device.
+You can enable passwordless phone sign-in for multiple accounts in Microsoft Authenticator on any supported Android or iOS device.
+Consultants, students, and others with multiple accounts in Microsoft Entra ID can add each account to Microsoft Authenticator and use passwordless phone sign-in for all of them from the same device.

 Previously, admins might not require passwordless sign-in for users with multiple accounts because it requires them to carry more devices for sign-in.
 By removing the limitation of one user sign-in from a device, admins can more confidently encourage users to register passwordless phone sign-in and use it as their default sign-in method.